MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/command-line-options-for-setup.md

          1 = Install

-    -   **Details:** Specifies whether you will install a service connection point at this site.
-Because the service connection point can only be installed at the top-tier site of a hierarchy, this value must be 0 for a child primary site.
+    -   **Details:** Specifies whether to install a service connection point at this site.
+Because the service connection point can only be installed at the top-tier site of a hierarchy, this value must be **0** for a child primary site.

 -   **Key Name:** CloudConnectorServer

-    -   **Required:** Required when CloudConnector equals 1
+    -   **Required:** Required when **CloudConnector** equals 1

     -   **Values:** <*Service connection point server FQDN*>